Makefiles are the main and most common “build system” used by me. A Makefile

 right to make it shorter) that

-takes source code of the recipe above, wraps it with func main()
+takes source code of the recipe above, wraps it with func main(), saves to a

 temporary file, then compiles and runs: